Meet a Manatee: Lucille

-Be sure to check our Blue Spring webcams and get Wayne Hartley’s Manatee Updates for the latest news on Lucille and the other Blue Spring manatees.
-Lucille has a calf this year and the duo have already made some visits to Blue Spring this November.
+Be sure to check our Blue Spring webcams and get Wayne Hartley’s Manatee Updates for the latest news on Lucille and other Blue Spring manatees.

 Each person who adopts Lucille will receive a full-color photo, biography, and adoption certificate, as well as a membership handbook and subscription to The Manatee Zone, a newsletter featuring updates on the adopted manatees when they are sighted, and Paddle Tales, Save the Manatee Club’s bi-monthly eNewsletter.
 For more information about adopting Lucille, go to Save the Manatee Club’s Adopt-A-Manatee page, or call 1-800-432-JOIN (5646).

-See video of Lucille and her new calf, recorded on the Blue Spring webcams on November 16, 2017.
-(Video ©Save the Manatee Club
+See video of Lucille and her latest calf, recorded on the Blue Spring webcams on November 16, 2017.
+(Video ©Save the Manatee Club.)